29next/developer-docs/docs/apps/review.md

 ### Submit App for Review

 Once you've completed all of your app functionality and the checklist items, you're now ready to submit your app for review.
-Use the link below to submit your app for reivew.
+Use the link below to submit your app for review.

 ```mdx-code-block